Brighter-bits/EverybodyCodes/README.md

 I did begin running into errors on part 3, but that was an off by one error when rounding odd numbers/2.

 # Day 10

+Today is quite simple, it's just picross really, but with words.

+Okay, this is a bit harder.
+After a lot of careful reading- Just kidding, I haven't learnt my lesson and am still not reading the questions properly, I misunderstood the